daafonsecato/git-github-ramp/README.md

 # Git Flow Exercise

-An exercise for learning the [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+An exercise for learning the [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/), inspired in a [previous exercise](https://github.com/rferri-gr8/git-flow-exercise).
 This exercise will walk your team through a full release cycle for an example application.

-## Background
+## Background Mario Kart

-The print magazine _Flavor_ has asked your firm to build and maintain an app so they can share recipes with their hungry audience.
+The print magazine _Turbo MK_ has asked your firm to build and maintain an app so they can share automotive and motorcycle specifications with their thirsty-for-speed audience.

 The typical development cycle for the project is as follows:

-- On the 1<sup>st</sup> of every month, your team receives a list of each writer's pick for recipe of the month.
+- On the 1<sup>st</sup> of every month, your team receives a list of each writer's picks for the recipe of the month.
 - On the 15<sup>th</sup> of every month, the new version of the app is pushed to a staging server where the magazine's editors can do a final review.
 - On the last day of the month, the new version of the app is pushed to production.